AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/installing-aem-form-on-windows-tutorial-use.md

 >For Example do not install AEM Forms in c:\jack and jill\AEM Forms folder

 >[!NOTE]
-If you are installing AEM Forms 6.5, Please make sure you have installed the following Microsoft Visual C++ redistributable 1.Microsoft Visual C++ 2008 redistributable 2.Microsoft Visual C++ 2010 redistributable 3.Microsoft Visual C++ 2012 redistributable
+If you are installing AEM Forms 6.5, Please make sure you have installed the following 32 bit Microsoft Visual C++ redistributables
+1.Microsoft Visual C++ 2008 redistributable
+2.Microsoft Visual C++ 2010 redistributable
+3.Microsoft Visual C++ 2012 redistributable